Parameterized Sensitivity Oracles and Dynamic Algorithms using Exterior Algebras

 \section{Acknowledgements}

-This research was supported in part by NSF grant CCF-2107187, by a grant from the Columbia-IBM center for Blockchain and Data Transparency, by JPMorgan Chase \& Co., and by LexisNexis Risk Solutions.
+We thank Jan van den Brand for telling us about the reference~\cite{algebraic-distance-oracles}, as well as Shyan Akmal, Cornelius Brand, and anonymous reviewers for helpful comments.
+This research was supported in part by a grant from the Simons Foundation (Grant Number 825870 JA), by NSF grant CCF-2107187, by a grant from the Columbia-IBM center for Blockchain and Data Transparency, by JPMorgan Chase \& Co., and by LexisNexis Risk Solutions.
 Any views or opinions expressed herein are solely those of the authors listed.